developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Enable*** is chosen, the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.

 ### General UI Configuration - Touch Mode

 This Managed Configuration allows an Administrator using an EMM to configure the operational mode of the Touch Panel in selected Zebra Android devices:

-- If the value ***Stylus or Finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus or an ungloved Finger.
+- If the value ***Stylus or finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus or an ungloved finger.

-- If the value ***Glove or Finger*** is chosen, the Touch Panel is configured to optimize use with a Gloved finger or an ungloved Finger.
+- If the value ***Glove or finger*** is chosen, the Touch Panel is configured to optimize use with a Gloved finger or an ungloved finger.

-- If the value ***Finger Only*** is chosen, the Touch Panel is configured to optimize an ungloved Finger.
+- If the value ***finger Only*** is chosen, the Touch Panel is configured to optimize an ungloved finger.

-- If the value ***Stylus or Glove or Finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus, a Gloved finger, or an ungloved Finger.
+- If the value ***Stylus or Glove or finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus, a Gloved finger, or an ungloved finger.

 Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do might not support every mode.